techwriter-pl/techwriter-pl.github.io/README.md

    **HINT:** Instead of hovering with your mouse, you can press Ctrl+P or Cmd+P.

-8. If you want to add images, in the folder where you created your `index.md` file, create an `images` folder and place them there.
+9. If you want to add images, in the folder where you created your `index.md` file, create an `images` folder and place them there.
 Remember that file paths in this environment are **case sensitive**.

    If you are working in VS Code in the browser, you can drag-and-drop images from your file explorer into the browser window.

+## Creating a PR

 When you're done editing, it's time to create a **Pull Request (PR)**.
 Your teammates can review the PR and give you helpful hints.
 The PR will also trigger